ThuverX/MySimsModLoader/README.md

 ### Cozy Bundle

 1. Go to the latest [Release](https://github.com/ThuverX/MySimsModLoader/releases)
-2. Download the file `windows-cozy-bundle`
+2. Download the file `mysims-cozybundle-windows-x64`
 3. Unzip it into your game folder, next to `MySims.exe`
     - In the end you should have `mods`, `WSOCK32.dll` and `MySims.exe` in the same folder.
 4. Done!
 Launch the game like normal.